V1EngineeringInc/V1EngineeringInc-Docs/docs/zenxy/index.md

 ## Example Starting Gcode

+When using Sandify, or any other software you need to set the starting or homing Gcode.
+You can cut and paste what is below and adjust for your specific build's offset.
 This table uses hard mounted endstops and endstop triggers so you need to home Y first and typically add some offsets to get to the starting point just where you want it.

 For GRBL you can use
 $HY